-British Airways was initially fined a whopping $238 million for a 2018 data breach that compromised the personal data of 430,000 customers.
-While their fine was ultimately reduced to $28 million to account for the economic impact of COVID-19, one thing is for certain –– the penalty for noncompliance is strict.
+British Airways initially faced fines of $238 million for a 2018 data breach that compromised 430,000 customers personal data.
+While their final fine was $28 million to account for the economic impact of COVID-19, one thing is certain –– the penalty for noncompliance is strict.

 Your response time is important.
 The quicker you respond to a data breach, the easier it is to mitigate the damage.
-Unfortunately, IBM found that the average time it takes for an organization to identify and contain a breach is 280 days.
+Unfortunately, IBM found the average time it takes for an organization to identify and contain a breach is 277 days.

-You don’t want to be one of the organizations that takes months to contain a data breach.
+You don’t want to be an organization that takes months to contain a data breach.
 It will cost your company a lot of money in penalties, fines, and lost sales.
-That’s why you should keep your sensitive data protected with an effective Managed Detection and Response (MDR) solution that provides you with around-the-clock monitoring.
+That’s why you should protect your data with a managed detection and response (MDR) solution that gives you 24/7 monitoring.

 A good MDR provider will notify you of potential breaches or suspicious activity within minutes.
 This means you can investigate and address the incident, minimizing the severity of the impact or possibly avoiding damage altogether.

-Alert Logic’s innovative MDR solution will help you strengthen your cybersecurity posture to GDPR-compliance levels.
+Fortra’s Alert Logic’s MDR solution will help you strengthen your security posture to GDPR-compliance levels.
 Alert Logic provides:

-- 24/7 monitoring and response by cybersecurity professionals for your on-premises and cloud environments
+- 24/7 monitoring and response by security professionals for your on-premises and cloud environments

 - Intrusion Detection Systems (IDS) that identify potential threats, like brute force attacks, command and control exploits, and privilege escalations

 Suffering a data breach can be catastrophic.
-Even if you can afford to pay the fines and penalties, you could damage your reputation beyond repair.
+Even if you can pay the fines and penalties, the damage to your reputation may be beyond repair.
 It’s a situation you and your customers never want to be in.

-Request an MDR Demo today and see why many organizations trust Alert Logic with GDPR compliance and their cybersecurity needs.
+Request an MDR demo today and see why many organizations entrust Alert Logic with their security and GDPR compliance needs.